They make for a rag-tag army. One of

 Others brandish the flaming torches with which they have set London ablaze, and in front of them stands a thick-set brute, his face glistening with sweat from the battles recently won and his sword drawn ready for those that lie ahead.

-saw tens of thousands of England's poorest countrymen come close to
+poorest countrymen come close to overthrowing the establishment.

-Saunders specialises in photographing huge tableaux vivants, living pictures in which dozens of actors recreate key moments in British history.
+huge tableaux vivants, living pictures in which dozens of actors

 His latest creations, showcased in a new exhibition in Bradford, include this depiction of the Peasants’ Revolt, and it offers many fascinating insights into why the uprising happened — and why it took the bloody course that it did.